 When you start a new job, it can be a very exciting time, embarking on a new career and meeting new work colleagues.
-Whether you are changing career completely, or switched to a similar job with a new company, there are plenty of reasons to look forward to the future.
+Whether you are changing career completely or switching to a similar job with a new company, there are plenty of reasons to look forward to the future.

 Short for time?
-Here’s a quick video overview of getting a mortgage with a new job.
+Here’s a quick video explaining how to get a mortgage with a new job.

 Providing proof of income through payslips